Wesleyan University: Publications

-Some of the oldest and most visible student groups are campus publications, including a bi-weekly newspaper, The Wesleyan Argus and a periodical, Hermes, the university's oldest student-run progressive publication.
-Until 2008, the student body published the Olla Podrida which was originally a quarterly newspaper in the late 1850s, but became the college yearbook since the Civil War and the permanent establishment of the Argus as the campus newspaper.
+Some of the oldest and most visible student groups are campus publications, including a bi-weekly newspaper, The Wesleyan Argus and a periodical, Hermes, the university's oldest student-run publication.
+Until 2008, the student body published the Olla Podrida which was originally a quarterly newspaper in the late 1850s, but was the college yearbook since the Civil War.
+The Argus is the campus newspaper.
 Wesleying is a student-run weblog that documents undergraduate life at Wesleyan, often receiving up to 10,000 page views a day.
-The Ankh, founded in 1985, is a twice-yearly publication composed entirely by Wesleyan students of color.
-Overall, at least "fifteen student publications are sent to press ... once a semester, ranging from the school newspaper, The Argus, to magazines of fiction, humor, women's issues, activism, and poetry."

 Singing groups

 Wesleyan was long known as the "Singing College of New England."
 The university's "tradition as a 'singing college' had its roots in the vitality of Methodist hymnody."
-Glee clubs were formed "for special occasions from the mid-1840s through the 1860s".
-In 1862, however, a university glee club made the first tour of Wesleyan singers.
+In 1862, a university glee club made the first tour of Wesleyan singers.
 The Wesleyan glee club organized by students frequently traveled and performed from the mid-19th century through the mid-20th century and was considered among the best collegiate glee clubs in the late 19th century.
 It traveled widely giving concerts, including being received twice at the White House (in 1901 by President McKinley and again in 1928 by President Coolidge) and being recorded onto a phonograph record by Thomas Edison.
 University alumni published the first edition of The Wesleyan Song Book in 1901.
 Subsequently, the Glee Club twice won the National Intercollegiate Glee Club Competition at Carnegie Hall.
 Since the Glee Club's disbanding, the tradition of choral singing has been carried on by the Wesleyan Singers, later renamed the Wesleyan Concert Choir, and then renamed again The Wesleyan Ensemble Singers (2010).
 This tradition also continues today in several student-run a cappella groups on campus, including the Wesleyan Spirits, the university's oldest group.
-There are at least 10 groups that perform on campus regularly, with others occasionally created and disbanded.
+There are at least 13 groups that perform on campus regularly, with others occasionally created and disbanded, including Triple Major, Notably Sharp, The Cardinal Sinners, The Mazeltones, The Mixolydians, and numerous others.

 Greek organizations and secretive societies

 Wesleyan has chapters of Alpha Delta Phi, Alpha Psi Alpha, Chi Psi, Psi Upsilon, and Delta Kappa Epsilon (DKE).

-In 2011, Rho Epsilon Pi sorority was founded at Wesleyan University in order to provide a social space for women on campus.
+However, the only organizations that are active and have society houses on campus (as of 2024) are ADP, Psi U, and The Eclectic Society.

 In September 2014, Wesleyan ordered all fraternities with on-campus housing to become co-educational within the next three years.

 In 2015, Wesleyan University ordered the closure of the DKE fraternity house on High Street.
 In 2017, DKE won the claim against Wesleyan University in a court trial.
 The jury awarded damages of $386,000 to the Kent Literary Club, DKE's Wesleyan alumni chapter.